Nofollow & Dofollow are the two most commonly spoken words in the field of SEO.

 <a href="https://www.shoutmeloud.com">How to Blog</a>

 To make it nofollow, simply add an attribute Nofollow to the link

-If you have lots of outbound link from the single page.
-I will suggest keeping at least those links nofollow that doesn’t add value to the search engine.
-So that you will not pass your link juice to all of the links.
-Specially your advertisement links and affiliate links.
+If you have lots of outbound link from a single page, I will suggest keeping at least those links Nofollow that doesn’t add value to the search engine.
+So that you will not pass your link juice to all of the links especially your advertisement links and affiliate links.

 This is the same thing I have implemented in my previous post on The list of dofollow forum to increase your backlinks.

 Do let us know if this tutorial helped you to learn about Nofollow and how you can add Nofollow to any links.
 If you have any queries, feel free to let us know.